Best Community Colleges In Florida

 We ranked the 28 member schools of the Florida College System.
 This list includes both traditional community colleges and state colleges.
 (The latter are former community or junior colleges that have upgraded their status because they now offer a limited number of bachelor’s degrees in addition to associate degrees.)

-Each school was scored on a 10-point scale, using the following six data points and the weights specified.
+Each school was scored on a 10-point scale, using the following six data points.

 a.
 Whether the school offers credit for life experiences